tikv/website/content/blog/lfx-2021-copr-v2.md

 You might not be familiar with all technologies being used in a project or you don't feel you are proficient enough with the main programming language of the project.
 But fear not: don't block yourself by finding unnecessary excuses, just start!
 Contributing to open-source projects is the *perfect* opportunity to learn new technologies and get better at programming because you'll receive valuable feedback that you will not find easily elsewhere.
 Start small by reporting bugs or other issues.
-If you are up for a challenge, ask the maintainers if you could fix a certain issue with their help.
+If you are up for a challenge, ask the project maintainers if you could fix a certain issue with their help.
 Then create your first PR, get feedback, refine your code, and eventually your code will get merged!
-You will feel great, and maybe you'll pick up perhaps next time you'll pick a slightly bigger issue.
+You will feel great, and perhaps next time you'll pick a slightly bigger issue.
 After all, it's a fun journey and not a one-stop drive-through.

 Overall, the LFX Mentorship Program is a perfect opportunity to get started with open-source software development.